AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/customizing_the_appkit.md

 **To use this approach:**

-Copy the `core/appkit` folder from your Stingray installation folder into your project, or take just the files you want to modify.
+Copy the `core/appkit` folder from your {{ProductName}} installation folder into your project, or take just the files you want to modify.

 Make sure that any files you copy use the same path within your project's resources as they did previously within the installation directory.
 For example, a file named *core/appkit/lua/player_util.lua* within the core resources should still be found at *core/appkit/lua/player_util.lua* relative to the root of your project's source folder.

 ## Option 2.
 Modifying the Appkit core resources

-You can change the Appkit script files in place within your Stingray installation directory.
+You can change the Appkit script files in place within your {{ProductName}} installation directory.
 For example, *C:\\Program Files\\Autodesk\\Stingray\\\<version\>\\core*.

 **Benefits and drawbacks:**

--	Your changes will apply to all projects that you open with this version of Stingray.
+-	Your changes will apply to all projects that you open with this version of {{ProductName}}.
 You only have to make your modifications in one place.

 -	Distributing your project's source and dealing with version control becomes more difficult, since you now have resources located in your application's installation directory in addition to the ones in your project's source folder.

--	When you upgrade to a new version of Stingray, your modifications will not be used until you copy or merge your customizations from the old version's core resources folder into the new version's core resources.
+-	When you upgrade to a new version of {{ProductName}}, your modifications will not be used until you copy or merge your customizations from the old version's core resources folder into the new version's core resources.

 ## Option 3.
 Overriding the Appkit in your project code